Florida Treatment for Change

 Florida Treatment for Change - Fort Myers, FL

-Florida Treatment For Change is a substance and mental health treatment center located at 2180 Maravilla Lane, Suite 1 in the 33901 zip code in Fort Myers, FL.
+Florida Treatment For Change is an addiction and mental health treatment center located at 2180 Maravilla Lane, Suite 1 in the 33901 zip code in Fort Myers, FL.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Florida Treatment For Change include trauma counseling, anger management and relapse prevention treatment.
-Florida Treatment For Change provides long term rehab, outpatient services and short term inpatient rehab.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, residential treatment for substance use and sober living.
-Other addiction treatment offered includes treatment for gambling disorder, treatment for internet use disorder and general addiction disorder treatment.
+Some of the treatment approaches used by Florida Treatment For Change include rational emotive behavioral therapy, counseling for substance abuse and relapse prevention.
+Florida Treatment For Change provides outpatient rehabilitation, regular outpatient treatment and residential addiction treatment.
+It also provides residential substance use treatment, inpatient dual diagnosis treatment and halfway house.
+Other addiction treatment offered includes general addiction disorder treatment, gambling disorder treatment and treatment for internet use disorder.

 Address: 2180 Maravilla Lane, Suite 1, Fort Myers, FL 33901